Jmena4/EventTrackerProject/README.md

     }`

 ### Javascipt Integration- WEEK 2 weekend additions

+This project is as much about using JSON and SpringREST as it is handling JSON responses with JavaScript.

+You are embarking on a weekend project that you may or may not come back to afterwards, thus we would caution you to limit your scope significantly.
+Last weekend we created a RESTful API that provided us with the ability to perform full CRUD on an event entity of our choosing.

+This weekend we will be building out the front end for this application using Javascript.

+## Learning Objectives
+* Adding scripts to a web application
+* Send asynchronous requests to Java controllers with JavaScript's `XMLHttpRequest
+* Consume and parse JSON responses with JavaScript
+* Build HTML with JavaScript
+* Send POST/PUT/DELETE requests with XMLHttpRequest

 CRUD functionality are now accessible using a Javascript supported Front-end User Interface.
 * The page when initiated will load the entire database history of All the FuelTracker Entries available for a specific User.
 In the project the User has 2 vehicles.